Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Check the sub-routine names and how they are declared.

-Command Button cmdRaise has several built-in Events; Click, MouseMove, MouseDown, MouseUp, etc., but here we will be capturing only the Click Event.
+The command button cmdRaise has several built-in events, including Click, MouseMove, MouseDown, MouseUp, and more.
+In this example, we will capture only the Click event.

-The TextBox Text1 has several built-in Events, like BeforeUpdate, AfterUpdate, LostFocus, and GotFocus, but here we are capturing the LostFocus and two User-defined Events invoked from the AfterUpdate Event.
+The TextBox Text1 also has multiple built-in events, such as BeforeUpdate, AfterUpdate, LostFocus, and GotFocus.
+Here, we are capturing LostFocus and two user-defined events invoked from the AfterUpdate event.

 VBA Code for the Tab Control Page Click Event